- Car Rentals

 #17 of 27 Places to Visit in Mahabaleshwar

 At a distance of 84 km from Ganpatipule, 90 km from Ratnagiri, 107 km from Mahabaleshwar, 125 km from Satara, 163 km from Kolhapur, 238 km from Pune, 259 km from Mumbai, and 303 km from Panjim, Chiplun is a town in the Ratnagiri district of Maharashtra.
-Bang on the Mumbai-Goa highway, it is one of the popular monsoon places to visit in Maharashtra, and among the best weekend getaways from Mumbai, and Goa.
+Bang on the Mumbai-Goa highway, it is one of the popular Maharashtra tourist places, and among the prominent places to visit near Kolhapur.

 Situated between the Western Ghats, and the Arabian Sea, Chiplun has stunning natural beauty, which includes lush greenery and stunning waterfalls.
 Chiplun means 'The abode of Lord Parashurama', got its name because of the famous temple it houses.
 Lies near the source of the Vashishti river, Chiplun is also an industrial town and happens to be one of the must include places in Konkan Tour.

 Distance (From Mahabaleshwar): 107 Kms